Ja'Marr Chase Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- The 263.8 yards per game the Titans are allowing through the air makes them the NFL's 26th-ranked pass defense.
+- This week Chase will face the NFL's 26th-ranked pass defense (263.8 yards allowed per game).

-- At 1.4 passing TDs conceded per game, the Titans defense is ranked eighth in the NFL.
+- With 24 passing TDs conceded this season, the Titans defense is ranked eighth in the league.

 Recent Performances

-- In last week's game against the Raiders, Chase racked up nine catches for 116 yards.
+- In last week's outing against the Raiders, Chase totaled 116 yards on nine receptions.

-- Over his last three outings, Chase has 22 receptions (28 targets) for 408 yards and three touchdowns, averaging 136.0 yards per game.
+- Over his last three games, Chase has caught 22 passes on 28 targets for 408 yards and three touchdowns, averaging 136.0 yards per game.

 Chase's Cincinnati Teammates